-Following the above steps, we find the acceptance that the proton can be detected by the recoil detector is less than 0.32%, while the acceptance of the elastic process is more than 99%.
+Following the above steps, we find the acceptance for protons in the recoil detector is less than 0.32%, while the acceptance of the elastic process is more than 99%.
 The normalized contamination rate is less than 0.02% at 2.2 GeV and 0.0017% at 1.1GeV.

 Moreover, as discussed in Sec.
-6.3.1 and shown in Fig.52, when the beam energy is 2.2 GeV, the deuteron have enough kinetic energy to be detected by the recoil detector.
-Since the energy deposition is only related to the detected particles and to the thickness of the silicon strips in the detector, a 2-D cut on the energy deposition (in the first layer) versus the total energy deposition is very effective for particle identification.
+6.3.1 and shown in Fig.55, when the beam energy is 2.2 GeV, the deuteron has enough kinetic energy to be detected by the recoil detector.
+Since the energy deposition is only related to the detected particles and to the thickness of the silicon detector, a 2-D cut on the energy deposition (in the first layer) versus the total energy deposition is very effective for particle identification.